yhs666/mc-docs.zh-cn/articles/virtual-machines/troubleshooting/remote-tools-troubleshoot-azure-vm-issues.md

 #Setup the Azure Powershell module and ensure the access to the subscription
 Import-Module AzureRM
-Login-AzureRmAccount -Environment AzureChinaCloud -EnvironmentName AzureChinaCloud #Ensure Login with account associated with subscription ID
-Get-AzureRmSubscription -SubscriptionId $subscriptionID | Select-AzureRmSubscription
+Login-AzureRmAccount -Environment AzureChinaCloud #Ensure Login with account associated with subscription ID Get-AzureRmSubscription -SubscriptionId $subscriptionID | Select-AzureRmSubscription

 #Setup the access to the storage account and upload the script